AnkushAneja/AnkushAneja/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/ankush-aneja-589431182/
 - ⚡ Fun fact: In love with Datasets and Laptop 😂
 -->
-- 🔭 I’m currently working on Projects related to Python , ML , DL , Data Science
+- 🔭 I’m currently working as Framework Engineer.
-- 🌱 I’m currently learning Pytorch and Opencv
+- 🌱 I’m currently working on Cloud and Devops tools.
-- 👯 I’m looking to collaborate on industry level Projects.
-- 🤔 I’m looking for help with Internship / Job opportunities.
-- 💬 Ask me about Data Science as thats what defines me.
+- 💬 Ask me about Cloud tech as thats what defines me.
 - 📫 How to reach me: https://60bc86cbe4bd3.site123.me/
 - ⚡ Fun fact: In love with Datasets and Laptop 😂